-“An Eternity, Reflecting” is a bittersweet point’n’click adventure about the reunion of a daughter and her father, many years after her mother died.
+“An Eternity, Reflecting” is a bittersweet point and click adventure about the reunion of a daughter and her father, many years after her mother died.
 The chill, but also somewhat melancholic background song in combination with the pixel art makes this game also an aesthetical pleasure, so make sure to explore each room and the garden carefully to enjoy it completely.

 The procedurally generated islands in “Seaway” are just stunning to look at.
-While you can choose to get into the fight against other armed ships, there is also a peaceful mode plus an auto pilot available, so that you can just lean back and see the world unraveling in front of your eyes.
+While you can choose to get into the fight against other armed ships, there is also a peaceful as well as an autopilot mode available, so that you can just lean back and see the world unraveling in front of your eyes.
 Another great visual feature is the slight transformation of the background color and the weather effects, which depend on the types of island you see in the center.

 Read more about “My Friend is a Raven”.

 The colloboration between a dozen of developers, artists and musicians led with “D game” to a colorful spectacle about the dangers of obsessive media consumption.
-While at first glance the metapher of a television as a head may strike you as a cliché, it gets well used in the later part of the jam entry, when it’s time to get the most important sun bath of your life.
+While at first glance the metapher of a television as a head may strike you as a cliché, it gets well used in the later part of the jam entry, when it is time to get the most important sunbath of your life.
 On the audio level, you will find befuddling buzzes, meditative humming and a cute little song.

 “HOME” by 39, Varatril, no eat dog & sugoudan.